langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

 See implementation.

 ### ids
-Store all id hashes of all available bookmark folders sorted by recency from old to most recent.
+Store all ids of all available bookmark folders sorted by recency from old to most recent.
 Recency entails adding, modifying and fetching.
-Every hash id should be unique.
+Every id should be unique.

-Hashes should be short hex-values.
-6 hex digits should suffice to reliably store all data.
+Ids should be short alphanumeric strings.
+6 characters should suffice to reliably store all data.

 Example:
 ```
-some/b1A2B3C
+some/1a2b3c
-some/b2B3C4D
+some/2b3c4d
-some/folder/structure/b3C4D5E
+some/folder/structure/3c4d5e
-b4D5E6F
+4x5y6z
 ```

 ### folders